diasurgical/devilution/README.md

 ![Discord Channel](https://avatars3.githubusercontent.com/u/1965106?s=16&v=4) [Discord Chat Channel](https://discord.gg/aQBQdDe)

 # How To Play:
  - Copy diabdat.mpq from your CD, or GoG install folder, to the DevilutionX install folder or data folder; make sure it is all lowercase.
 The DeviliutionX install folder is the one that contains the DevilutionX executable.
-The data folder path may differ depending on OS version and security setting, but will normally be as following:
+The data folder path may differ depending on OS version and security settings, but will normally be as follows:
     - macOS `~/Library/Application Support/diasurgical/devilution`
     - Linux `~/.local/share/diasurgical/devilution/`
     - Windows `C:\Users\[username]\AppData\Roaming\diasurgical\devilution`